AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Image Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/image.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Image Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/image.html) instead.

 The image component displays an image and accompanying text according to the specified parameters.

-You can upload an image, then edit and manipulate it (e.g. crop, rotate, add link/title/text).
+You can upload an image, then edit and manipulate it (for example, crop, rotate, add link/title/text).

 You can either drag and drop an image from the [Assets Browser](/help/sites-authoring/author-environment-tools.md#assets-browser) directly onto the component or its [Configure dialog](/help/sites-authoring/editing-content.md#component-edit-dialog).
 You can also upload an image from the Configure dialog; this dialog also controls all definitions and manipulation of the image:

 ![chlimage_1-91](assets/chlimage_1-91.png)

-Once the image is uploaded (and not before) you can use [inplace editing](/help/sites-authoring/editing-content.md#edit-content) to crop/rotate the image as required:
+After the image is uploaded (and not before), you can use [inplace editing](/help/sites-authoring/editing-content.md#edit-content) to crop/rotate the image as required:

 ![](do-not-localize/chlimage_1-15.png)